Gardena, Client Hits Pedestrian, Set Aside, License Reinstated

 At the DMV Hearing, which doubled as a negligent operator hearing, Greg Hill argued that the police officer reporting the incident actually did not see the impact between any car and the homeless man.
 The police report even stated this.
 He made a quick conclusion.

-Moreover, our client did not state she struck a pedestrian and the homeless man was never interviewed.
-In addition, our client’s car showed no evidence of an impact.
+Moreover, our client did not admit she struck a pedestrian and the homeless man was never interviewed.
+In addition, and perhaps most significantly, our client’s car showed no evidence of an impact by a person, which one would expect to see.
 Greg argued that really, what had happened was the police arrested the wrong driver, but were ready to pin blame on our client because she admitted she was lost and had consumed alcohol.
+After all, our client was driving one of the most common types of cars on the street.

 For more information about being stopped for DUI and DMV Hearings in general, click on the following articles: